fglock/Perlito/README-perlito5-Java.md

   - subroutines
       - "my sub x {...}" not implemented
-      - AUTOLOAD for subroutine calls is not implemented

   - lvalue $#a and other expressions: substr, ternary, chop, keys, pos